bluerobotics/ardusub-zola/advanced-usage/index.md

 the vehicle's path over time.

 There are buttons to
-1. move the map to the registered 'home' location
+1. move the map to follow the registered 'home' location
+    - this may move around if the control station computer is on a boat
 1. move the map to follow the vehicle's current position
 1. download the current mission from the vehicle, and display it on the map
 1. execute the mission that is on the vehicle